Respiratory Syncytial Virus

 This resource was supported by the Society for Maternal-Fetal Medicine (SMFM) and the Centers for Disease Control and Prevention (CDC) cooperative agreement CDC-RFA-DD-23-0004 Enhancing Partnerships to Address Birth Defects, Infant Disorders and Related Conditions, and the Health of Pregnant and Postpartum People.
 The views expressed by the authors do not necessarily reflect the official policies of the Department of Health and Human Services nor represent an endorsement by the U.S. Government.

-The videos on this page are sponsored by a grant from Pfizer, Inc. No content should be considered a solicitation, promotion, or advertisement for any Pfizer product.
+The videos and decision tree on this page are sponsored by a grant from Pfizer, Inc. No content should be considered a solicitation, promotion, or advertisement for any Pfizer product.